Real Madrid confirm €35m deal for Flamengo teenager Reinier | Goal.com

 Real Madrid confirm €35m deal for Flamengo teenager Reinier

-Real Madrid have officially confirmed the purchase of 18-year-old attacking midfielder Reinier from Flamengo for €35 million (£29.8m/$38.8m).
+Real Madrid have officially confirmed the purchase of 18-year-old attacking midfielder Reinier from Flamengo in a deal understood to be worth €35 million (£29.8m/$38.8m).

 He follows in the footsteps of Vinicius Junior and Rodrygo in moving to the Spanish capital from Brazil at a young age, with the former also joining from Flamengo, while the latter was plucked from Neymar's old club, Santos.

-Reinier had been linked with Los Blancos for some time, with reports suggesting his move would be confirmed soon after the player's 18th birthday on January 19, which was earlier this month.
+Reinier had been linked with Los Blancos for some time, with reports suggesting his move would be confirmed soon after the player's 18th birthday on January 19.

 This tactic was applied to the signings of both Vinicius Junior and Rodrygo, wrapping deals up for the teenagers early so as to avoid paying astronomical sums later on.

+In fact, in his 15 senior appearances, he has never once finished on the losing side, with a record of 14 wins and one draw since making his debut.

-The attacking midfielder will first fulfil his international duties with Brazil's Under-23s team as they participate in a pre-Olympic tournament in the hopes of sealing one of two spots at the showpiece event in Tokyo this summer, before joining up with his new club employers in the Spanish capital.
+The attacking midfielder will first fulfil his international duties with Brazil's Under-23s team as they participate in a pre-Olympic tournament before joining up with Madrid, with the Selecao hopeful of sealing one of two spots at the showpiece event in Tokyo this summer.